TMT analyses with FragPipe

 Workflows for TMT-labeled phosphopeptides are also available.
 These workflows include the variable +79.9663 STY in the MSFragger search, phospho localization settings for PTM-Prophet, and settings in TMT-Integrator that will generate phosphosite-specific quantification reports.

 If you have more than one multiplexed sample, each sample needs to be placed in a separate directory.
-E.g., if an experiment consists of three different TMT-10 samples (A, B, C) each with 12 high-pH RPLC fractions, there should be three folders (‘A’, ‘B’, ‘C’) with 12 mzML files in each.
+E.g., if an experiment consists of three different TMT-10 samples (A, B, C) each with 12 high-pH RPLC fractions, there should be three folders (‘A’, ‘B’, ‘C’) with 12 mzML files and one channel annotation file in each.

 On the ‘Database’ tab, click ‘Download’, which will first prompt you to specify a download location, which you can set to be the ‘TMT_tutorial’ folder.
 After you ‘Select directory’, use the default settings to fetch a database from UniProt (reviewed human sequences plus decoys and common contaminants).